 But I realized that as cool as CB radio seemed, there was also the larger world of amateur radio.
 My dad also had a copy of the Hallicrafters promo record The Amazing World of Shortwave Listening which started with a snappy Morse “CQ de Hallicrafters” cadence, featured amateur radio as one of the “sounds of adventure”, and I aspired to become a ham.

-After taking the Novice exam from a friend of my chemistry teacher, I was licensed as WN8AEV while in high school, then as WB8AEV when I passed the Technician exam (which at the time was the General-class written exam).
+After taking the Novice exam from a friend of my high school chemistry teacher, I was licensed as WN8AEV while in high school, then as WB8AEV when I passed the Technician exam (which at the time was the General-class written exam).
 I upgraded to General, then Amateur Extra and obtained the call NF8M in 2003.

 I mostly like to operate CW on the HF bands as well as on 6 meters, where I do a bit more phone operating when the band’s open.
 Every now and then I’ll fire up fldigi and run PSK31 or another digital mode, as well as occasional RTTY.
-FT8 is particularly fascinating, and it’s amazing what shows up on the waterfall when you think the band is dead.
+FT8 is particularly interesting, and it’s amazing what shows up on the waterfall when you think the band is dead.
 My main interest besides building antennas and gear is contesting, along with portable (field) operation, though I don’t do as much as I once did.
 QRP is also fun and fascinating, and I take part in the monthly straight-key QRP sprints sponsored by the North American QRP CW Club (NAQCC).
 You’ll also find me most Wednesdays during the weekly CWOps sprints.
 CWOps is devoted to helping hams have more fun with CW, and operates the successful CW Academy program to teach Morse Code.